The Importance Of Email Design: Best Practices, Tips, and Tools

 An Attention-Grabbing Preheader

-You can come up with a smart subject line that might not be very self-explanatory but you still want to keep it.
-Use a preheader to help it.
-A preheader is the Robin to your header’s Batman.
-Don’t repeat the meaning, but make it highlight and support the main point.
+A preheader can come in especially handy when you come up with a smart subject line that might not be very self-explanatory but you still want to keep it.
+In such a case, the preheader can be the Robin to your header’s Batman.
+To make the most of the preview text, don’t repeat the same meaning, but make it highlight and support the main point of your message instead.

 • Adding a call to action.